R package synchronization for SQL Server

 rxSyncPackageson the SQL Server.

-Before you can use package synchronization, you must have the appropriate version of Microsoft R and have enabled the related database feature.
+Before you can use package synchronization, you must have the appropriate version of Microsoft R or Machine Learning Server.
+This feature is provided in Microsoft R version 9.1.0 or later.

 Determine whether your server supports package management